Tancarvile History, Family Crest & Coats of Arms

 Tancarvile is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Tancarvile family lived in Lincolnshire.
 Their name, however, is a reference to Tanerdevilla, Normandy.
 "An ancient barony in the arrondissement of Havre in Normandy, called in records Tancredi villa, 'the vill of Tancred,' and, at the present day Tancarville.
 The ancient barons of Tancarville were hereditary chamberlains to the Dukes of Normandy."

 The surname Tancarvile was first found in Lincolnshire where this family has to be considered one of the premier Norman families of all time.
 Tradition has it that they are descended from Tancred who lived in 912 A.D. and whose fief in Normandy was named Tanerdevilla.
 Descended was Gerold, Sire de Tankcarville who had three sons, Ralph, who was Chamberlain and Guardian to William Duke of Normandy, Gerold, was Dapifer of Duke William, and Amaury.
 "Ralph was guardian to Duke William, hereditary Chamberlain of Normandy, and founder of Bocherville Abbey."

 Ralph's son William, was Treasurer to King Henry 1st, and Justice of England.
 He married Matilda, the daughter of William, the Viscount d'Arques.
 He had two sons, Rabel and Ralph.
 They held lands in Grantham, Oston and Somerly.

 Early History of the Tancarvile family

-Another 167 words (12 lines of text) covering the years 113 and 1137 are included under the topic Early Tancarvile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tancarvile research.
+Another 84 words (6 lines of text) covering the years 113 and 1137 are included under the topic Early Tancarvile History in all our PDF Extended History products and printed products wherever possible.